akoenig/mailbouncer/README.md

 gulp test
 ```

 The specs are very rudimental at the moment.
-Did not find a IMAP mock solution for note.
+Did not find an IMAP mock solution for node.
 [Contact](http://andrekoenig.info) me if you know one :)

 ## License